skip to main content

 The robbery was one of the biggest in the history of the UK, with its fallout leading to direct rule being temporarily re-imposed in Northern Ireland and serious concerns the peace process could be derailed.

-In a 5 January 2005 meeting in Downing Street between senior British and Irish officials weeks after the raid, files show Mr Blair's chief of staff Jonathan Powell said London was "pretty certain it was the IRA".
+Meanwhile, separate State Papers files show a belief of paramilitary involvement in the bank robbery was widespread among officials, with a 5 January 2005 meeting in Downing Street between senior British and Irish officials weeks after the raid showing then British prime minister Tony Blair's chief of staff Jonathan Powell said London was "pretty certain it was the IRA".

 In response to the remarks, Irish civil servant at the Department of Foreign Affairs, Michael Collins, said Dublin "shared the deep anxiety about the bank robbery" and that it was "almost incomprehensible" planning was taking place while Sinn Féin was involved in power-sharing talks with the DUP.